Frank1eJohnson/PluginMapView/README.md

 # Map View for Street in UE4

-This plugin allows you to import **OpenPluginMapView** XML data your **Unreal Engine 4** project as a new PluginMapView asset type.
+This plugin allows you to import **OpenPluginMapView** XML data into your **Unreal Engine 4** project as a new PluginMapView asset type.
 You can use the example **Street Map Component** to render streets and buildings.

 ![UE4OSMBrooklyn](Docs/UE4OSMBrooklyn.png)